soulassassyn/C3-Script-Library/README.md

 ## Introduction
 This is a library of custom functions and classes for Construct 3.
 We create helpful scripts that solve common use-cases.
 Feel free to browse the documentation and use any of these you might find helpful!

+### Installation
+Use any of the code in any of the .js files by either copy/pasting directly into a new Script in Construct 3 or,

+Right-click on the `Scripts` folder and select `Import scripts` and add them from there.

+### Follow Us!
-Also, check us out on itch.io to see what we're up to!
+Check us out on itch.io to see what we're up to!

 - [ilovepixelart](https://ilovepixelart.itch.io/)
 - [Robotpencil](https://robotpencil.itch.io/)